 Ways to Check on Your Tax Refund

 Filling out your federal tax return may be a headache -- but, luckily, checking the status of your refund is easy.
-The IRS gives taxpayers two ways to find out when they'll get their money: its Web site and a free smart phone app.
+Here are three simple steps to find out when you'll get your money.

 Go to www.irs.gov and search for “Where’s My Refund?”
 (The IRS also provides a free smart-phone app, IRS2Go, available at the Apple App Store or Google Play.)
 You can check the status of your federal tax refund within 24 hours of filing electronically or four weeks after mailing a paper return.
 The service is updated every 24 hours.
 If you don’t have Internet access, call the IRS refund hotline at 800-829-1954.